 Intersex people lead happy and fulfilling lives and are active in all walks of life in Australia.
 We exist, and so do our families.

-Our society is changing, it is becoming more accepting of different ways of being male or female, and more accepting of people who understand ourselves in different ways.
+Our society is changing, it is becoming more accepting of different ways of being female or male, and more accepting of people who understand themselves in different ways.
 There are challenges for all of us, but the future looks welcoming.

 - United Nations for Intersex Awareness

 - Supporting your intersex child, a toolkit by OII Europe

 - What we wish our parents knew a guide by interACT Youth (USA)